University of Arizona Global Campus: Student body

 University of Arizona Global's undergraduate population is 43 percent white, 31 percent black, 16 percent Hispanic, 4 percent 2 or more races, and 2 percent Asian.
 Sixty-eight percent were eligible for Pell Grants.
 According to SEC reports approximately 71 percent of the student body is female, and the average age is 35.
 In comparison, University of Arizona's undergraduate population is 50 percent white, 27 percent Hispanic, 7 percent non-resident alien, 5 percent Asian, and 4 percent black.

 Student outcomes

-According to the US Department of Education's College Scorecard, Ashford University has a 22 percent 8-year graduation rate.

-In comparison, University of Arizona's 8-year graduation rate is 63 percent.
+According to the US Department of Education's College Scorecard, Ashford University has a 20 percent 8-year graduation rate.
+In comparison, the University of Arizona's 8-year graduation rate is 64 percent.
 The College Scorecard reported that of student debtors two years into repayment, 32 percent were in forbearance, 28 percent were not making progress, 13 percent defaulted, 12 percent were in deferment, 7 percent were delinquent, 5 percent were making progress, 2 percent were paid in full, and 2 percent were discharged.

 Rankings

-Washington Monthly ranked Ashford University 549th of 614 master's degree schools in the US.
+Washington Monthly ranked Ashford University 588th of 616 master's degree schools in the US.
 In comparison, University of Arizona ranked 87th among national universities.